rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 If you set a slippage of 2%, then the lowest you are willing to let it go down is 18%.
 Since 17% is less than 18%, your deposit will be cancelled and your ETH will be refunded to you.
+**Note that you will still have to pay some gas fees, even if the transaction is reverted in this way.**

 If you set a slippage of 4%, then the lowest you are willing to let it go down is 16%.
 Since 17% is greater than 16%, your minipool will be created and added to the queue with a commission rate of 17% for its entire life.